zahra900/VehicleTrackingApp/README.md

 Run `ionic serve`.
 It will initialize the server at port 8200.

-The project will be running at http://localhost:8101/webpack-dev-server/ First you should fill the credentials form then register or login if you are already registred.
+The project will be running
+First you should fill the credentials form then register or login if you are already registred.
 Then, there will be three tabs:
 1. Logout tab : You can logout